Learn what is User Acceptance Testing (UAT), along with its definition, types, steps, and examples:

-What is User Acceptance Testing (UAT)?
+What is User Acceptance Testing?

 We know what testing is, acceptance means approval or agreement.
 The user in the context of a software product is either the consumer of the software or the person who requested it to be built for him/her (client).

 The main purpose of this testing is to validate the software against the business requirements.
-This validation is carried out by end users who are familiar with the business requirements.
+This validation is carried out by the end users who are familiar with the business requirements.

-When is it performed?
+When is it Performed?

 This is typically the last step before the product goes live or before the delivery of the product is accepted.
 This is performed after the product itself is thoroughly tested (i.e after system testing).

-Who performs UAT?
+Who Performs UAT?